Nithish-Krishna/binarybreakers1/README.md

-# Dev Care: One stop solution to take care of your health as developers 👩‍💻
+# SensiCare: One stop solution to take care of your health as developers 👩‍💻
 One-stop solution to take care of your health as developers.
-Dev Care will help you to take care of your back, eyes, and ears while working.
+SensiCare will help you to take care of your back, eyes, and ears while working.
 The solutions we are working with are as follows:

 ## Features